The Splitter

 Currently 25% of patients are unable to undergo TAVI procedure due to higher associated risks and complications from specific anatomical quirks.

-are located behind the leaflets of the Aortic valve.
+The orifice of the two coronaries (the arteries that supply blood to the heart muscle), is located behind the leaflets of the Aortic valve.
 There is an immediate risk of obstruction of the blood flow into the coronaries if the cusps of the replaced valve are pushed by the new implant.

 This obstruction will immediately compromise the heart function placing the life of these patients at an instant and clear danger.